dnhutchins/ETC_Express_Reverse_Eng/Readme.md

 ## Teardown & Analysis

+### Internal Layout
+Internal images are in the folder [internal-photos](internal-photos/)
+### General System Layout
+Overall, the console is comprised of two main components, the CPU/IO module, and the control surface.
+The two are connected by means of a 34 pin (2x17) connector.
+#### Control Surface
+In the case of the 24/48 model I have access to, the surface consists of two main sections.
+These two sections are internally separate circuits, with each communicating with the CPU board independently.
+##### Fader & Bump Keys
+On the left is the 48 fader & bump key module, consisting of 48 carbon film slide potentiometers as well as 48 momentary normally open "bump key" switches.
+Various multiplexers/decoders are used in conjunction with a PIC module to create a 2-wire communications link that is passed through directly to the CPU module (where it terminates at an Altera Flex FPGA) for decoding.
+With the bottom row of bump keys, there are 24 in-key LEDs, these are managed using an ICM7218BIPI LED control IC.
+##### Design & Control keys, Master, and Cross faders
+ On the right is the initial focus of this project.
+The primary control interface consisting of 70 N/O momentary key switches, 35 in-key LEDs, 5 carbon film slide potentiometers, and a touch-pad.
+These interface with the CPU module using 8 pins forming an 8 bit data bus,  7 pins as inputs to the 3 primary multiplexers/decoders, and 2 pins for control signals to the MAX150BCPP ADC.
+The ADC samples the state of the 5 fader potentiometers through a CD74HC4051-EP Analog Multiplexer and Demultiplexer.

+### Original firmware
+This project aims to interface with the control surface, and discard the original CPU/IO module, so this is just listed as a reference in-case someone reads this and want's to port Doom to the express series console's CPU module or something.
-Internal images are in the folder [internal-photos](internal-photos/) The last version of the firmware released: [Firmware](https://www.etcconnect.com/Support/Consoles/Legacy/Express/Software.aspx)
+The last version of the firmware released: [Firmware](https://www.etcconnect.com/Support/Consoles/Legacy/Express/Software.aspx)

+## Circuit Operation

 ## 34-pin "Face Panel Bus" Connector